-Pooled investment vehicles which are unquoted or not actively traded are stated at bid price or single price where there is no bid/offer spread as provided by the investment manager(s) at the year/period end.
-Shares in other pooled arrangements have been valued at the latest available net asset value (NAV), determined in accordance with fair value principles, provided by the pooled investment manager.
+Pooled investment vehicles which are unquoted or not actively traded are stated at bid price or single price where there is no bid/offer spread as provided by the investment managers at the year end.
+Shares in other pooled arrangements have been valued at the latest available net asset value ('NAV'), determined in accordance with fair value principles, provided by the pooled investment manager.

-The Trustee has reviewed the Plan's insurance (annuity) policies and has concluded that these are not material to the Plan assets and Fund Account movement.
+The Plan holds insurance (annuity) policies which are held in the name of the Plan which are not material to the Plan assets and Fund Account movement.
 Therefore, insurance (annuity) policies are not reported within these financial statements.